Mission

 Goals

-- Gather demographic data on the local LGBTQ+ population
+- Gather demographic and community health data on local LGBTQ+ populations

-- Describe the status of the local LGBTQ+ community holistically
+- Describe the status of LGBTQ+ communities holistically across multiple dimensions of community life

-- Strengthen partnerships and inter-organizational collaborations within the local public health system
+- Strengthen partnerships and inter-organizational collaboration throughout local and regional public health systems

 Values